henriquefchaves/ESP32-TMC2208-UART-Component/README.md

 Therefore I wrote this simple library to be able to address the TMC2208 with an ESP32.

 You can find a detailed description on [my website](https://www.haraldkreuzer.net/en/news/esp32-library-trinamic-tmc2208-stepper-motor-driver)

+## Tested in Sparkfun Thing Plus and ESP32-S3-DevKitC-1 v1.1